 Jazzy World Tour is a fabulous educational app that is full of awesome information about various countries around the world.
 Everything from music, instruments, foods, and other fun facts are included in this app with three ways to play.
 Players can learn fun facts in a really enjoyable game.

-The app costs $4.99 and will keep your kids happily learning about music and other cultures for a very long time to come.
+The app will keep your kids happily learning about music and other cultures for a very long time to come.

 Use your math skills to defend your treehouse against a hungry tomato and his robotic army in this fun action packed game!
 Choose between ninja stars, smoke bombs, or ninja magic – and choose your upgrades wisely!
 The primary goal is to have fun – but you’ll also greatly improve your Math skills along the way!

-The app costs $1.99.
-It’s fully customizable- you can toggle operations on and off and even set number ranges.
+The app is fully customizable- you can toggle operations on and off and even set number ranges.

 The puzzle game play is similar to popular jewel swapping games but with multi-touch swap, enabling more complicated and challenging matching for addicts of tile-matching puzzlers.
 True addicts can match their skills against others on Game Center and unlock secret levels.
 Reduce stress while training the brain.

-The app costs $3.99 and can be enjoyed by nearly any kid in early elementary grades.
+The app can be enjoyed by nearly any kid in early elementary grades.
 It’s so much fun that they will WANT to practice their math!

 Your mission: Help a friendly and curious little ghost rescue the fireflies that are hidden in Mystery Math Town.
 Players use math skills to unlock rooms and passages on their enchanting journey.
 Along the way, you can also earn talking portraits of the townspeople for your Gallery.
 Every picture has a story to tell.

-The app costs $3.99 and is an award winner.
+The app is an award winner.
 It’s also very solidly rated on the App Store.
 One unique feature is that players don’t simply have to choose correct answers from multiple selections, they actually have to build equations and solve problems.